Create Directories Named With Current Date / Time / Month / Year In Linux

-How To Create Directories Named With Current Date / Time / Month / Year

-Have you ever wondered how to create a directory and name it the current date or time or month or year from commandline in Linux?
-That’s what we are going to learn today.
-This brief tutorial will teach you how to create a directory with current date in the name of that directory.
+Did you know we can create directories or files named with current date, time, month, and year from command line?
+Yes!
+This tutorial explains how to create a directory or file with current timestamp in the name in Linux.

 This will be helpful when you want to save something, for example photos, in directories named with date when they are actually taken.
-For example, If the photos were taken today, you can create a folder named “05-10-2019”.
-This will also be useful if you want to automate the task using a script.
-The following commands will create directories named with current date or time based on your computer’s clock.
+For example, if the photos were taken on October 16, 1984, you can create a folder named "16-10-1984".

+Creating files with timestamps will make your work easier to arrange the files in order.
+This will also be useful when you want to automate the task using a script.

+The following commands will create a directory or file and name it the current date/time/month/year based on your computer's clock.
 So make sure you have setup correct time on your system.

-Create Directories Named With Current Date / Time / Month / Year In Linux
+Create Directories And Files Named With Current Date, Time, Month And Year

 To create a directory and name it the current date, simply run: